5 Reasons You Get the Hiccups After Eating and How to Rid Yourself of Them ASAP

 1. Eating too quickly

 You might be familiar with the way that swallowing air causes bloat, but it can also cause hiccups.
-Often it happens when you eat too quickly.
-Swallowing air while eating or drinking "distends the stomach rapidly, and can thus irritate the diaphragm muscle," says Dr. Pedre.
+This often happens when you eat too quickly.
+Swallowing air while eating or drinking "distends the stomach rapidly, and thus can irritate the diaphragm muscle," says Dr. Pedre.
 "The diaphragm reacts to this sudden distension by contracting."

 2. Eating beyond the point of being full